bugtrapper/lab/source/guide_etherpad.rst

 Personalization
 ---------------

 Take a deeper look into the ``~/etherpad/settings.json``, you still might want to adjust the title or the welcoming text of new created pads.
-If you want to use plugins, you will also need to set up an admin account there.
+If you want to install and manage plugins with the UI, you will also need to set up an admin account there.
 If you've updated the settings, you need to restart etherpad using ``supervisorctl restart etherpad``.

 You can also personalize the look of your installation by using your own skin or change an existing one.
 See `Skins`_ in the documentation for further information.